jrwieland/TaraniTunes-v4.x/README.md

 ####  Housekeeping Notes
 Neither the firmware simulator nor Companion can compile all of the `playlist.lua` scripts to allow you to test drive and tweek it.
 This must be done on the radio after you set your directories in the `iTunes.lua` file and have created the playlists.
 After compiling the playlists you can modify the screen layout in `iTunes_Player.lua` to reflect your personal taste or make futher enhancements.

-#### 6/17/19 Installation and Usage YouTube Video Is currently in progress.